Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 4. **Meeting The Mentor**<br>
 Episodes: 3, 4, 5
 	- When Makkusu arrives home an injured Airiona is found at the foot of his door

+		Makkusu: Whoa what happened.
+Why arent you healing

+		Airiona(holding her arm stub): My argh My CSD is broken/damaged

+		Makkusu: I'll call for help

+		#### Version 1
+		Airiona: No don't...
+There is no time I need you to fix it

+		Makkusu: But I'm not a doctor

+		Airiona(she hands him her CSD): no argh my CSD

+		#### Version 2
+		Airiona(she hands him her CSD): It's already on the way argh my CSD I need you to fix it

 	- The reader sees the inside of Makkusu’s room which has posters and cybervator Fandom items everywhere
 	- Makkusu uses this opportunity to test his Cyber.Beast controler using Airiona's Cyber.Beast
 		- Maybe with out her permission.
 In which case Airiona comes up behind him creating the poisiblty of punishment